Xylopyrographer/LiteLED/README.md

 Set the intensity of all LED's in the strip.

-The brightness is a global parameter for the entire strip.
+Brightness is a global parameter for the entire strip.
 It does not change the colour value of any LED in the strip buffer.

 It is not required to be set as LiteLED defaults the brightness to 255 (full on) when initialized using the `begin` method.

 #### Parameters: